raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ...
 ```

 Next, we'll iterate over all of the repositories in the `items` list using Jinja2's [for loop syntax][jinja2-for], making a list item for each one.
 We know to do this because of the JSON response structure we saw in section [3.1.4](#viewing-json-in-the-browser).
-When `render_template()` is called on this template, Flask will replace the for loop with mulitple instances of whatever is inside the `{%%}` tags.
+When `render_template()` is called on this template, Flask will replace the for loop with multiple instances of whatever is inside the `{%%}` tags.

 In general, Jinja2 code that contains `{%%}` is for control flow, and will not be displayed literally on the web page.